-One method uses an extension, and one uses a script.
-Both are available for free, but the extension is limited in volume.
-Both work with attachments.
+Two methods use a Chrome extension, and one uses a script.
+All are available for free, but the extensions are limited in volume.
+All work with attachments.

 If you’re watching this and want to spam people, you suck.
 But there are a lot of other situations when this is perfectly legitimate.

 For my business, I’ve used this when I am working with several partners and I don’t want to add them to my email list just to send them a message.
 If it comes from my email list and there is an unsubscribe in the footer and all that, it will clearly look like I’ve added them to an email list.
 That’s not something I want them to think.

 I’ve also used this in my personal life to send out wedding invitations.
 Because who still uses paper and cardboard?

 One thing to note is that if you over-do this, your emails are going to end up in spam.
 There’s no hard rule for when this happens.
 It’s going to depend on the emails you are sending, your previous reputation and how many people you’re sending to.

 There are also sending limits for Gmail which you view here.